devth/devth.github.com/_posts/2015-03-17-monad-laws-in-scala.md

 ```

 For the sake of testing our laws, the implementations of these functions really
-doesn't matter, as long as the types line up.
+don't matter as long as the types line up.

 ### Left identity